MFreakNL/moodle-block_createuser/README.md

 ## Moodle - block createuser
-This plugin allows a manager ("block/createuser:manager") to access a wizard to create new users on a user friendly way.
+This plugin allows a manager ("block/createuser:manager") to access a wizard to create new users on a user-friendly way.

 ## Wizard
 ![Screenshot2](pix/screen1.png)